SQMah/Hydropal-Arduino/README.md

 - [x] Update correct date and time over Bluetooth
 - [x] Update user preferences over Bluetooth
 - [x] Send multiple day data over Bluetooth
+- [X] Pulsing LED to remind user to sync
+- [X] Blinking LED to remind user to drink

 ## To-do
 - [ ] Proper sleep wake to control LED
-- [ ] Pulsing LED to remind user to sync
-- [ ] Blinking LED to remind user to drink
-- [ ] Microcontroller sleep and wake

 ## Changelog:

+## Alpha 6.0
+- Arduino checks for the largest value and sends it back to the device
+- LED pulses when need sync
+- LED blinks when need drink

 ## Alpha 5.0
 - Groundwork for sleep wake times